-Warm up your winter with this soothing, nutrient-rich chicken soup.
+Warm up with this soothing, nutrient-rich chicken soup.
 Instead of soggy white flour noodles, we’ve tossed in a bunch of hearty green escarole, full of folic acid, fiber, and vitamins A and K. The chicken is a great source of protein, of course, and also provides nearly all the vitamin D3 (niacin) that you need in a day.
 Flavor-wise, there are plenty of delicious veggies besides the escarole, plus a refreshing pop of lemon juice and fresh dill.
 This soup cooks in 32 minutes flat!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy